usagov/usagov-2021/README.md

 [back to top](#usagov-2021)

-## Checking PHP Code style and syntax errors
+## Checking PHP dode style and syntax errors
 PHPCodesniffer and the parallel linting tools should be installed automatically on a local environment via `composer install`.
 PHPCodeSniffer is used to ensure new code follows Drupal's coding standard.
 The parallel linter will check for PHP syntax errors.
 If they detect any errors, they must be fixed before a PR of changes can be accepted.

 The following composer scripts are aliases for running these tools.